 How did you end up working with Brian Joseph and Shane Leonard?
 What specific songs were they a crucial part of and why?

 Humbird: I basically sent Shane Leonard a fan-girl email because I’d been quietly stalking his work as a producer for a couple years.
-I didn’t expect an answer back but before I knew it, I was eating breakfast with him and his family, making music at hive.
+I didn’t expect an answer back but before I knew it, I was eating the best breakfast in Austin with him and his family, making music at hive.
 Studios with Brian Joseph, and not totally sure how it all came together but feeling infinite gratitude to make music with these people and in this way.
 Both Shane and Brian have become such important friends and mentors through the creation of this album.
 Honestly, they are crucial to every song on the album in that they created the space for the songs to exist as recordings.

 I can hear the influence of traditional Irish songs in a lot of your melodies: I think it’s what contributes to your music feeling simultaneously very contemporary, fresh, empowering but at the same time, traditional, nostalgic and magical; in my mind, kind of like a fairytale.
 Both aspects feel familiar.
 What quality of traditional Irish music inspires you?

 Humbird: Ah, wow!
 This is such a compliment!
 When it comes to traditional Irish music, it’s all about the potential for a melody to tell a story.
 I’m endlessly moved by that aspect.

 You mention that “48 Hours” was written after a double shift.
 As a server myself, I know the restaurant industry can be as brutal as it is rewarding.
 What kind of perspective do you think being a server has afforded your music/your storytelling?